AzuraCast/azuracast.com/docs/install/README.md

 AzuraCast is flexible and works on a broad number of environments, from inexpensive VPSes and servers to your own home computer running Windows, MacOS or Linux.

+## Recommended Hosting Providers

+### DigitalOcean 1-Click Install

+We've partnered with our friends at [DigitalOcean](https://m.do.co/c/21612b90440f) to create a 1-Click installer that sets up and configures a droplet with AzuraCast's recommended Docker installation configured and ready to go.

+Learn more about the 1-Click installer and create a droplet today [on the DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/azuracast).

+### Linode

+If you are hosting your installation with Linode, you can take advantage of a community-maintained [Docker installer StackScript](https://www.linode.com/stackscripts/view/352549).

 ## Self-Hosted Installation

 AzuraCast is powered by Docker and uses pre-built images that contain every component of the software.
 Don't worry if you aren't very familiar with Docker; our easy installer tools will handle installing Docker and Docker Compose for you, and updates are very simple.